darvid/ultrasync/README.md

 Semantic indexing and search for codebases.
 Exposes an MCP server for integration with coding agents.

+## TLDR

+(not written by AI)

+- Semantic, lexical, and RRF indexing and search for codebases.
+  - Results in sub-second response times for most search queries on indexed codebases.
+  - Index and blob data stored in `.ultrasync` directory, be sure to gitignore.
+- Structured memory and recall tools, _without_:
+  - Additional LLM calls
+  - Convoluted, vibe slopped together abstractions or interfaces
+  - Pollution of repository with arbitrary "human readable" Markdown slop files
+- Network-speed pattern recognition based heuristics for classification of contexts and codebase insights (like inferring TODOs, comments, code smells, etc.).
+  - Intentionally fuzzy heuristics to improve p50 performance dramatically and reduce token spend for some of the most common codebase understanding tasks.
+- Exposes an MCP server for integration with coding agents, virtually no configuration required.
+No additional processes.
+Fully local.

 ## Features

 ### Indexing Architecture